Japanese Patterns of Design

 New Year decorations of Japan, Kadomatsu

 Kadomatsu, a traditional Shinto custom, was placed at the gate of a house as a marker to welcome the god of the year into the house on New Year’s.
-The kadomatsu is made of pine, bamboo, and plum, all of which are auspicious plants.
+The kadomatsu is made of pine, bamboo, and plum, all promising plants.

-In the old days, a pine tree with roots was planted in front of the gate.
+In the old days, a pine tree with roots was planted before the gate.

 Hamayumi and Hagoita

 The first New Year’s day of the year when a baby is born is called Hatsu-New Year.
-To celebrate this first New Year’s day, grandparents, neighbors, friends, grandparents, etc. gave gifts to the baby to celebrate this first New Year’s Day.
+To celebrate this first New Year’s Day, grandparents, neighbors, friends, grandparents, etc., give gifts to the baby.

 Setsubun (the day before the beginning of spring): Shinto Rituals